 THIS DATE IN HISTORY: Feb.
 16

-1937: New York Americans forward Nels Stewart scores the 272nd goal of his NHL career, passing Howie Morenz for the all-time lead.
+1937: Nels Stewart of the New York Americans scores the 272nd goal of his NHL career, passing Howie Morenz for the all-time lead.
 Stewart scores New York's only goal in a 2-1 loss to the Montreal Canadiens at Madison Square Garden.
-He retires after the 1939-40 season with 324 NHL goals.
+He retires after the 1939-40 season with 324 goals.

-1969: Detroit Red Wings center Alex Delvecchio becomes the third player in NHL history with 1,000 points when he assists on two goals by Gordie Howe in a 6-4 victory against the Los Angeles Kings at Olympia Stadium.
-He gets point No. 1,000 in his 1,143rd NHL game, joining Howe and Montreal center Jean Beliveau in the 1,000-point club.
+1969: Detroit Red Wings center Alex Delvecchio becomes the third player in NHL history with 1,000 points when he assists on two goals by Gordie Howe in a 6-3 victory against the Los Angeles Kings at Olympia Stadium.
+Delvecchio gets point No. 1,000 in his 1,143rd NHL game, joining Howe and Montreal center Jean Beliveau in the 1,000-point club.

 Video: Alex Delvecchio was third member of 1,000-point club

 1980: Jean Ratelle of the Boston Bruins has an assist in a 5-3 win against the Colorado Rockies in Denver to move past Beliveau into seventh place on the NHL's all-time scoring list.
 The assist gives him 1,220 points.
 Ratelle finishes his NHL career in 1981 with 1,267 and is inducted into the Hockey Hall of Fame five years later.

 Video: Jean Ratelle finished career sixth all-time in points

 1986: Red Wings goalie Corrado Micalef stops penalty shots by Pierre Larouche and rookie Mike Ridley of the New York Rangers.
 But Larouche scores in the first period and Ridley in the second, helping the Rangers to a 3-1 win at Madison Square Garden.